 The argument for a self-serve style FAQ page is compelling, and customers will appreciate the resource.
 That is, till it gets annoying to scroll through 300 questions to find answers for every question.
 And what happens when one person’s problem falls between the cracks of self-service coverage?

 Most companies don’t even scratch the surface when it comes to good customer support.
-Think of all the times you’ve been left hanging on a support call with your internet service provider, that 16-email chain you sent back and forth to get that one transaction from your card cancelled and for the sake of your own sanity, don’t ever go through most B2C companies Twitter threads.
+Think of all the times you’ve been left hanging on a support call with your internet service provider, that 16-email chain you sent back and forth to get that one transaction from your card canceled and for the sake of your own sanity, don’t ever go through most B2C companies Twitter threads.

 Failing at these basic support functions comes at a cost, the CEB found that 96% of customers who’ve been subjected to a high effort experience will become disloyal or move on from a company in the future.